Bielliptic Shimura curves $X_0^D(N)$ with nontrivial level: Proof of and

 In summary, we determine all $41$ triples $(D,N,m)$ with relatively prime $D,N > 1$ and $N$ squarefree such that $X_0^D(N)/\langle w_m \rangle$ has genus one.
 We then work to determine, for each triple, whether the corresponding quotient is an elliptic curve over $\mathbb{Q}$: we use CM points or the results of \cite{NR15},\cite{PS23} to answer this in the affirmative, and use the results on local points from \S 3 or the results of \cite{NR15} to answer this in the negative.
 When this answer is positive, we use Ribet's isogeny to determine ranks over $\mathbb{Q}$.

 Our results are summarized in \cref{table: squarefree}.
 Reasonings for whether the quotient is rationally bielliptic provided in the table should not be taken to be exhaustive; in some places we provide multiple reasonings, but in general arguments other than those listed may be successful.
-The only triple for which we are unable to determine whether the quotient has a rational point is $(6,23,69)$, but we still provide the rank of $\text{Jac}\left(X_0^6(23)/\langle w_{69} \rangle\right)$ over $\mathbb{Q}$.
+The only triples for which we are unable to determine whether the quotient has a rational point are $(6,13,6),(6,23,69),(21,5,21),(26,5,26),(35,3,35),$ and $(38,3,38)$, but we still determine that the rank of $\text{Jac}\left(X_0^6(23)/\langle w_{69} \rangle\right)$ over $\mathbb{Q}$ is $0$ in each of these cases.

 \rowcolors{2}{white}{gray!20}